-We have audited the financial statements of "Azer-Turk Bank" Open Joint Stock Company (the "Bank"), which comprise the statement of financial position as at December 31, 2022, statement of profit or loss, statement of comprehensive income, statement of changes in equity and cash flows for the year then ended, and notes, comprising significant accounting policies and other explanatory information.
+We have audited the financial statements of Open Joint Stock Company Azer-Turk Bank (the "Bank"), which comprise the statement of financial position as at December 31, 2023, and the statement of profit or loss, the statement of other comprehensive income, the statement of changes in equity and the statement of cash flows for the year then ended, and notes to the financial statements, including a summary of material accounting policies.

-In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Bank as at 31 December 2022, and its financial performance and its cash flows for the year then ended in accordance with IFRS Standards as issued by the International Accounting Standards Board (IFRS Standards).
+In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Bank as at December 31, 2023, and its financial performance and its cash flows for the year then ended in accordance with International Financial Reporting Standards ("IFRSs").